Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/voiceover/iphone-x.md

 ---
-title: "iPhoneX basic gestures"
+title: "Basic gestures for devices with no home button"
 abstract: "The iPhoneX common gestures description"
 ---

-# iPhoneX basic gestures
+# Basic gestures for devices with no home button

 This page describes the iPhoneX common gestures with textual explanations and illustrations to easily understand the movements to be done.
 <br>Thereafter, **illustrations with a home button device** are also included to see possible differences.